-A volleyball coach posed a decision they are making with respect to where to position their libero.
+A volleyball coach posed a question about a decision they are making with respect to where to position their libero.
 In this case it is considered from the perspective of who takes the second ball if the setter plays the first.

 I am toying with the idea of moving the Libero to middle back.
 This way my outside/ds can hand set the ball to a hitter while in front of the attack line.
 Has anyone made the switch who would like to report on their level of success with this?
 My biggest hesitation is the statistical fact that most outside hitters hit the ball cross court most of the time.
 Therefore, having the Libero in that position (left back) seems to make the most sense.
 Just weighing which would serve the team better.